 You can participate in both programs or just one.

-If you aren’t in Washington, we can provide hotel and travel costs for many participants.
+If you aren’t in Washington, we can provide hotel and travel costs for most participants.
 There are no fees to participate in either of these programs.
+Meals are included.

 Morgenthau Grand Strategy Seminar